-Lucy Letby: Taking baby to mortuary 'hardest thing I've done', trial hears
+Lucy Letby: Nurse told colleagues of baby death heartbreak, court told

 Ms Letby, 32, denies 22 charges.

-She is said to have murdered Child A on the evening of 8 June by injecting air into his bloodstream.
+She was said to have murdered Child A on the evening of 8 June by injecting air into his bloodstream.
 She then allegedly attempted to murder his twin sister, Child B, by the same method on the following night shift.

-At Manchester Crown Court the jury of eight women and four men was shown a series of messages the defendant exchanged with other staff members, along with activity on her social media accounts.
+At Manchester Crown Court, the jury was shown a series of messages Ms Letby, originally of Hereford, exchanged with other staff members, along with activity on her social media accounts.

-Less than two hours after she finished the shift during which Child A died, she made a Facebook search for the child's mother, the court heard.
+Less than two hours after she finished the shift during which Child A died, she made a Facebook search for the child's mother, the court was told.

+Another online search for the twins' mother was made on Ms Letby's Facebook account on 10 June.

-Later on 9 June, before her next shift started, she replied to a fellow nurse who asked: "Hi Lucy.
-Hope you are OK?"
+The court was also told that on 9 June, before her next shift started, she messaged a nurse who asked if she was ok and told her that she thought "we all did everything we possibly could under very difficult and sad circumstances".

 "I said to [another nurse] that I can't look after [Child B] because I just don't know how I'm going to feel seeing parents.

 "Dad was on the floor crying saying 'please don't take our baby away' when we took him to the mortuary.
-It's just heart-breaking.
+It's just heartbreaking.

 "It's the hardest thing I've ever had to do.
 Hopefully have a more positive one tonight."

-Hours later Child B collapsed while Ms Letby was on duty, before the youngster later stabilised and was eventually discharged the following month, the court was told.
+The jury heard that hours later, Child B collapsed while Ms Letby was on duty.

+The baby later stabilised and was eventually discharged the following month.

+Two days later, Ms Letby texted a nurse who had looked after Child A when he was born.

+She wrote that it was "awful", adding: "He died very suddenly and unexpectedly just after handover.

 A court order prohibits reporting of the identities of surviving and dead children allegedly attacked by the defendant, and also prohibits identifying parents or witnesses connected with the children.